 Support us!
 GearJunkie may earn a small commission from affiliate links in this article.
 Learn More

 You can have all the paddling chops in the world and still take the dunk.
-That’s where a quality PFD comes in clutch, and has the potential to keep a bummer from going bad.
-We’ve tested a spectrum of life jackets on the market today, and from blue to whitewater, we’ve keyed in on the best for any paddler.
+That’s where the best PFDs come in clutch, and have the potential to keep a bummer from going bad.
+We’ve tested a spectrum of life jackets on the market today, and we’ve keyed in on the best for any paddler.

 Our testing team consists of paddling industry old hands to expedition kayakers fresh off of first descents in South America.
-From casual SUP cruising in Colorado to whitewater packraft runs in British Columbia, we saddled up in 11 of the best PFDs for this guide, and we made sure that each earned their keep here.
+From casual SUP cruising in Colorado to whitewater packraft runs in British Columbia, we saddled up in 13 of the best PFDs for this guide, and we made sure that each earned their keep.

 Pros